graphqlsydney/graphqlsydney/2020/11/202011-graphql-sydney.md

 # [fit] *11 November 2020*

 ^
 Hi everyone, and welcome.
-My name is Paul and I am one of the organisers of GraphQL Sydney and it is fantastic to have you all here for our second online meetup.
+My name is Paul and I am one of the organisers of GraphQL Sydney and it is fantastic to have you all here for this month's online meetup.

 ---